AxiomaticAdi/scryfall-image-downloader/README.md

 ## Learnings

-- Advanced my skills in React, making it the second project I've employed this framework
+- Advanced my skills in React by building a my second project using Vite + React + Typescript
-- Greater experience with restful APIs
+- Added unit testing with Jest
+- Learned how to properly navigate and use Scryfall API

 ## Quick Start